marcoguerri/marcoguerri.github.io/_posts/2023-08-26-reverse-engineering-msdos.markdown

 ---

-I have recently reverse engineered some control paths of an [old MS-DOS tool from Broadcom](https://marcoguerri.github.io/reversing/msdos/2023/02/04/broadcom-pxe-write.html) which came as a UPX compressed linear executable prepended with Protected Mode extender and required tools such as IDA 4.1, IDA 5.0, to be reverse engineered.
+I have reverse engineered some control paths of an [old MS-DOS tool from Broadcom](https://marcoguerri.github.io/reversing/msdos/2023/02/04/broadcom-pxe-write.html) which came as a UPX compressed linear executable prepended with Protected Mode extender and required tools such as IDA 4.1, IDA 5.0, to be reverse engineered.
 This post is a collection of notes explaining how to get from binary to disassembled and decompiled code for applications packaged